-Priceless bugreports
+Priceless Bugreports

-You go to the kitchen and turn on the light to see what's so nice has your darling husband been cooking for
+You go to the kitchen and turn on the light to see what's so nice.
+Has your darling husband been cooking for you?
+However, something's broken, and the light won't turn on.
+How are you going to tell him that?

-your darling is having a hard time with SVN trying to merge two repositories and he couldn't care less for your light bulb.
+«Sweetheart, please replace the bubble in the kitchen» or «Darling, it's dark there»?
+At this very moment, your darling is having a hard time with SVN trying to merge two repositories, and he couldn't care less for your light bulb.

-Programmers have used to think things clearly (okay, I'm trying to be positive).
-So, during years of growth of
+Programmers used to think things clearly (okay, I'm trying to be positive).
+During years of growth in the IT industry, they have invented a nice and simple way to describe bugs.

 Priceless bugreport